dmsc/fastbasic/compiler/USAGE.md

 ===========

-For simple compilation of BAS files to XEX (Atari DOS executable), call the `fastbasic` program, passing the basic source file as the first parameter.
+For simple compilation of BAS files to XEX (Atari DOS executable), call the `fastbasic` program, passing the BASIC source file as the first parameter.

 - On Linux: